What Factors Affect EPC Rating?

 Halogen downlights embedded in ceilings became hugely popular, with an estimation that the average UK household has 10 halogen bulbs.
 Not as efficient as LED, halogens only have a working life of two years (at three hours per day use) by delivering bright spotlights.

-Since 2018, halogen bulbs have now been removed from sale across Europe with a drive to pushing households to more energy-efficient choices.
+Since 2018, halogen bulbs have now been removed from sale across Europe with a drive to push households to more energy-efficient choices.